 At the beginning of Ivashka and Baba-Yaga, Ivashka goes on his first fishing trip by himself, and when he does, he finds an adventure awaits him.

 After fishing for a while, Ivashka’s mother brings him food and sings to him to come and eat.
-When Baba-Yaga sees this, she tries to lure Ivashka by singing to him, too, but young Ivashka knows that Baba-Yaga is dangerous and is really the one calling him, and he sails away.
+When Baba-Yaga sees this, she tries to lure Ivashka by singing to him in the voice of his mother, but young Ivashka is not easily fooled, and knows that Baba-Yaga is dangerous and is really the one calling him, and he sails away.

 Here is Ivashka and Baba-Yaga (Ивашко и Баба-Яга), a musical animation made in 1938, written and directed by Valentina and Zinaida Brumberg.